Bommai asks Maha CM Shinde not to send his Ministers to Belagavi amid border dispute | Law-Order

 Reiterating the government's stand on the proposed visit of the Maharashtra Ministers, Bommai later in Bengaluru said, instructions have been given to Police and Revenue department officials to take necessary action aimed at maintaining law and order.

 ''We are aware that any one is free to move anywhere in this country, but for maintenance of law and order, the government has powers to take certain action.
-I have already given instructions on measures to be taken for maintenance of law and order,'' he said.
+I have already given instructions what all measures to be taken for maintenance of law and order,'' he said.

-The Chief Minister added he will request his Maharashtra counterpart stating, ''these actions are not right, the border dispute is already settled, however, you have moved the Supreme Court, let us fight it legally.
+The Chief Minister said he will request his Maharashtra counterpart stating, ''these actions are not right, the border dispute is already settled, however, you have moved the Supreme Court, lets fight it legally.
 There is harmony between people of both states and no attempt should be made to disturb law and order here.''
 The border dispute dates back to 1957 after the reorganisation of states on linguistic lines.

 Maharashtra laid claim to Belagavi which was part of the erstwhile Bombay Presidency as it has a sizeable Marathi-speaking population.
 It also laid claim to 814 Marathi-speaking villages which are currently part of Karnataka.